pbthapa123/parallel-compiler-lexing/README.md

    - python --version

 2. Run the application with:
-   - python main.py  **Ensuring that that all the .py files are within the primary folder and then open the integrated terminal to run it.**
+   - python main.py  **(Ensure that that all the .py files are within the primary folder and then open the integrated terminal to run it.)**

 **You can quickly test by just running the scripts from the terminal or IDE.
 You do not need GUI or any complex setups.**